-South Africa’s wine-making tradition began in the 17th-century, and today the industry is an important part of the local culture and economy.
-The farms and winelands attract thousands of tourists because of their high-quality wine and magnificent landscapes.
+South Africa’s wine-making tradition is an important part of the local culture and economy.
+It began in the 17th-century.
+The high-quality wine and magnificent landscapes of South African winelands attract thousands of tourists.

 “The first wine produced in South Africa was by Dutch explorer Jan van Riebeeck in 1659.”

-South African wineries produces a “vast array of wines, from red and white, to sparkling, dessert, and rosé varieties”.
-Wine estates in Paarl, Franschoek, Constantia, Durbanville, and Stellenbosch are some of the best known.
+South African wineries produces a “vast array of wines, from red and white to rosé varieties, sparkling, and dessert”.
+Wine estates in Paarl, Stellenbosch, Franschoek, Constantia, and Durbanville are some of the best known.
 Many estates have alluring Cape Dutch architecture and restaurants where you can enjoy a scrumptious meal paired with wines that compliment your food.

 Stellenbosch has “fine examples” of Cape Dutch Architecture.